 - Flushed cheeks

 - Excessive dribbling

-- Desire to chew on whatever they can find
+- A desire to chew on whatever they can find

 - Refusing to eat